magma/magma/docs/readmes/howtos/ue_ip_address_management.md

 traffic to the SGi interface.
 You will need to configure an internet gateway node that handles NAT and routing for all user plane traffic.
-The AGW will detect the (default) internet gateway from its networking stack and start ARP probes to get the gateway MAC address.
-This gateway MAC address is used as the target host for all bridged user plane traffic.
-If the AGW is not able complete ARP resolution, it floods user plane packets in SGi L2 segment.
+The AGW will detect the (default) internet gateway from its networking stack and start ARP probes to get the internet gateway MAC address.
+This gateway MAC address is used as the target host for all Non-NAT user plane traffic.
+If the AGW is not able complete ARP resolution, it floods user plane packets in the SGi L2 segment.
 To avoid flooding SGi network, you can statically set the fallback MAC address of the internet gateway in `/var/opt/magma/configs/pipelined.yml` with the key `uplink_gw_mac`.

+### Router mode
+By default, the AGW is pre-configured in router mode where the AGW acts as the L3 next hop for the UE allocated subnet (UEs can be allocated IP addresses via the IP address pool or Static assignment).
+Note that currently the AGW does not advertise this prefix dynamically.
+So the upstream networks need to be configured with a static route pointing to the SGi interface for the UE subnet(s)

+This support is added in Release 1.6.

+### Bridged mode
+Bridged mode is on along with router mode.
+The AGW does respond to ARP requests for each UE IP even when router mode is on.
+If you do not want router mode on you need to edit pipelined.yml file to change `dp_router_enabled` to false.

+## Configuring AGW NAT mode

 When switching between NAT modes, we recommend rebooting the AGW.
 You can do this from the NMS or manually if you have direct access to your AGW.